 and Applied Computer Science

 Fax: +49 931 / 31 - 86732

-I am looking for a PostDoc position (preferably in an English speaking country), with interesting folks and awesome methodology.
+I am currently looking for a PostDoc position (preferably in an English speaking country).

 For an overview of all projects, click here.

 - ECML/PKDD 2017, http://www.ecmlpkdd2017.org/

 - KDML 2015: Workshop on Knowledge Discovery, Data Mining and Machine Learning

 - MUSE 2015: 6th International Workshop on Mining Ubiquitous and Social Environments